 - Market prospects are excellent in the following sectors: building products, hotel and restaurant equipment, and medical and dental equipment.
 Prospects are also good in auto parts and service equipment, drugs and pharmaceuticals, construction equipment and travel and tourism, as well as in the food processing and packaging sector.

 U.S. products enjoy an excellent reputation for quality and price-competitiveness.
 This inherent value will only be improved as CAFTA-DR continues its implementation and landed prices of U.S. exported goods drop.
 If and as this lower cost of goods is passed along through the distribution chain, it should drive an acceleration of trade and greater market share for U.S. products.

 - Proximity to the Costa Rican market is also a major advantage for U.S. exporters who wish to visit or communicate with potential customers.
 The proximity facilitates close contacts and strong relationships with clients, both before and after the sale.
 The same holds true for agents and distributors, who typically represent U.S. exporters in the national market.

 - With Costa Rica’s accession to the CAFTA-DR Free Trade Agreement, it is important to remember that the free trade regime is region-wide, i.e., for the countries of Honduras, Guatemala, Nicaragua, El Salvador, and the Dominican Republic, as well as for the United States and Costa Rica.
 This presents the opportunity to consider these markets from a regional perspective and to design a regional marketing approach, given the lowered barriers and relative proximity, particularly for those signatories in Central America.
-In 2011, U.S. exports to the CAFTA-DR countries in 2012 were $30.2 billion, unchanged over 2011, but 79% higher than the level in 2005, the year before the Agreement first entered into force.
-In 2012, the CAFTA-DR region represented the 14th largest U.S. export market worldwide and the third largest in Latin America, following Mexico and Brazil.
+U.S exports to the CAFTA-DR countries in 2012 were $30.2 billion, unchanged over 2011, but 79% higher than the level in 2005, the year before the Agreement first entered into force.
+In 2012, the CAFTA-DR region represented the 14th largest U.S. export market worldwide and the 3rd largest in Latin America behind Mexico and Brazil.